wmo-im/wis2box/docs/source/running/data-ingest-processing-and-publishing.rst

 Event driven ingest, processing and publishing
 ----------------------------------------------

-One all metadata, topic hierarchies, and data configurations are setup, event driven workflow will immediately start to listen on files in ``WIS2BOX_DATADIR/data/incoming`` as they are placed in the appropriate topic hierarchy directory.
+Once all metadata and topic hierarchies are setup, event driven workflow will immediately start to listen on files in the ``wis2box-incoming`` storage bucket as they are placed in the appropriate topic hierarchy directory.

 .. note::